 Mack The Knife

 Originally, “The Ballad of Mack the Knife” (composed by Kurt Weill with lyrics by Bertolt Brecht) was written for a1928 German stage drama, known in English as The Threepenny Opera, a story about a rogue and criminal named Macheath.
 That story opens with a singer comparing Macheath with a shark, telling tales of his dark deeds — robberies, murders, arson and rape.
 An English translation of the play and the song were later made in 1954, running off Broadway and elsewhere.The single “Mack the Knife” sold more than 2 million copies by 1961.
 Before Darin made his recording of the song, Louis Armstrong had made the first American version in 1956.
 Darin had gone to a theater in Greenwich Village to see a revival of The Threepenny Opera where he heard “Mack The Knife” in the show.
 When Darin first proposed making his own version of the song, some of his advisors and friends thought it a bad idea.
 Dick Clark, then popular host of the American Bandstand TV show, had become a friend of Darin’s.
 Clark advised Darin not to record the song because of the perception that, having come from an opera, it wouldn’t appeal to the rock and roll audience.
 Others agreed.
 Yet Darin, then 23, liked the song’s offbeat jazzy tempo.
 The song’s structure allowed for versatility and interpretation, and for Darin, it became a good vehicle for his talents.
 He recorded it in New York in December 1958.
 Ahmet Ertegun of Atlantic Records recalled, “We knew as we were cutting it.
 We were jumping up and down.
 After the first take, I said, ‘You’ve got it!
 That’s it!’”
 It was released as a single in August 1959.
-By October 5th,1959, “Mack the Knife” rose to No.1 on the national Billboard chart and remained in the Top Ten for more than 50 weeks.
+By October 5th,1959, “Mack the Knife” rose to No.1 on the national Billboard chart and remained in that position for 9 weeks.

 Bobby Darin's "Mack The Knife" song featured on the cover of a later "stereo" album collection.